-According to CoSchedule, Tuesdays are the best days to send email newsletters.
+According to Respona, Tuesdays and Wednesdays are the best days to send email newsletters.
 But there are conflicting reports all around the Internet.
 One way to decide on a day is to look at analytics from previous email campaigns or to look at your overall site traffic.
 Which days are the busiest?
 Which days is your community most active?
-You can also ask community members to vote on when they'd like to receive a newsletter.
+You can also ask community members to vote on when they’d like to receive a newsletter.

 Once you’ve figured out logistics, it’s time to decide on a tool to use.
 You want to use one where you can host multiple lists, one that has built-in analytics and that is easy to use.
 People usually use MailChimp, which is great, but it’s not the only tool out there.
 If you have your community on Mobilize, creating a newsletter is very easy.

 Our friends at Zapier have a list of other tools here to check out here.